trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `makeEffectRequestResponseFromPubSub`.
 Pending requests now race response waiting against runtime stop and fail promptly with a tagged `MessagingLifecycleError` instead of waiting for timeout.
+- The legacy consumer facade slice moved `makeConsumer` onto `makeEffectConsumerFromPubSub` with a `ManagedRuntime` Promise boundary and a closeable `Scope`.
+Consumer workers now use `Effect.forkScoped` so their lifetime is owned by the caller scope rather than the parent fiber.
+The `Effect.runPromise`, `receive(`, `new Promise`, and `setTimeout` counts dropped because the old blocking facade loop and its test timer shim were removed.
+- A focused broker-backend scout found no remaining P0 broker runtime rewrite after the producer, NATS, consumer concurrency, rate-limit, and request-response stop slices. `PubSubBackend` remains an intentional Promise-returning adapter boundary wrapped by `PubSub`/Effect services.
 - The gateway streaming callback slice added Effect-returning dispatcher streaming methods, switched the RPC stream server off nested `Effect.runPromiseWith(context)` queue offers, and replaced the client